griffio/griffio.github.io/_posts/2023-04-20-More-Kotlin-Sql-Persistence-Comparision.md

 Summary
 * SqlDelight generates typesafe Kotlin APIs from your Sql statements
-* Check that all your Dml and Ddl are supported
+* Limited support for vendor Sql - check that all your Dml and Ddl are supported
 * Sqlite (Postgres MySql HSql in development)
 * Jdbc and R2dbc supported
 * Schema first development from Sql statements